Several factors go into what professional organizers charge for their home organizing services; there is no one simple answer.

 Is there a set rate for the area where I live?

 Most organizing businesses are very small businesses, typically just the owner and perhaps a small team of assistant organizers.
-And each business owner sets her or his own pricing.
+And each business owner sets their own pricing.
 In fact, because of anti-trust laws that forbid any business from acting to fix prices, organizers cannot coordinate to maintain a certain price level in their area.
 (If you’d like to delve deeper into what anti-trust laws mean for you, visit the Federal Trade Commission’s website.)

 Do all organizers charge by the hour?